gamma1210/green-lab/README.md

 - Tavneet Singh (2668222)
 t.s.tavneet@student.vu.nl

-The results of the experiment with the addition of the source of the PWAs, android runner automation files and the R scripts used for the data analysis are included in this repository.
+The results of the experiment(Experiment Output) with the addition of the source of the PWAs, android runner automation files and the R scripts (Data Analysis + visualization) used for the data analysis are included in this repository.

 The PWAS used in this experiment are hosted on Github Pages, and can be accessed through: